hunterkepley/Smoke/README.md

 simple learning experience and simple scripting language with familiar syntax.
 No idea if it'll get finished or go anywhere, nor do I care.

+## How to use smoke

+Build it using `cargo build` in the main directory once you have Rust installed, install instructions can be found on [The Rust github](https://github.com/rust-lang/rust)

+Then create a file with the extension `.smo`, run it using `./smoke FILENAME.smo`

 ## What you can do right now

 At the moment, Smoke only allows for `print`'ing and `stop`'ing.